Dayton Dragons Game Notes for Thursday

 • Discuss this story on the High-A Central League message board...

-- Dragons on TV Saturday & Sunday on Dayton's CW - Dayton Dragons
+- Dragons on TV Saturday and Sunday on Dayton's CW - Dayton Dragons

+- TinCaps Game Information: July 15 at West Michigan - Fort Wayne TinCaps

 - Dayton Dragons Game Notes for Thursday - Dayton Dragons

-- Beloit Snappers to Hold First Community Movie Night - Beloit Snappers

-- Dragons to Recognize Community All-Stars Recipient during July 9 Game - Dayton Dragons
+- Dragons Lose Doubleheader to Great Lakes on Wednesday Night - Dayton Dragons

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.